GregWells/3402FinalProject/README.md

 #### Data Visualization

 Show a few visualization of the data and say a few words about what you see.
+*Orders and warehouse locations

+*Frequency of the order being fulfilled by the closest warehouse *product weight histogram

 ### Problem Formulation